suchoX/PlaygroundAndroid/Readme.md

 ## Features as of now

+- Well defined Clean architecture with MVVM via Jetpack Components
-- API calls handled with Kotlin Flows to continually update the Recycler View
+- API calls wrapped with Kotlin Flows to continually update the Recycler View
+- Syncing MotionLayout animation with Recyclerview's Item Animation
+- Foreground task with Progress notification using WorkManager
+-

 ### Architecture
 - Clean Architecture